nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 we have allowed the rest of the user's code to execute.
 By using `process.nextTick()` we guarantee that `apiCall()` always runs its callback *after* the rest of the user's code and *before* the event loop is allowed to proceed.
-To acheive this, the JS call stack is allowed to unwind then immediately execute the provided callback which allows a person to make recursive calls to nextTick without reaching a `RangeError: Maximum call stack size exceeded from v8`.
+To achieve this, the JS call stack is allowed to unwind then immediately execute the provided callback which allows a person to make recursive calls to `process.nextTick()` without reaching a `RangeError: Maximum call stack size exceeded from v8`.

 This philosophy can lead to some potentially problematic situations.